torrix-sys/torrix-sys/README.md

 Then it will try 'maximum seeding' for whitelisted authors.

 With this Torrix distribution architecture, you will be able to have a completely decentralized software development model.

+Also, there is an interesting Desktop Environment idea, which is based on the Torrix network.

+To see more about it, consider seeing: [Torrix Canvas](https://github.com/torrix-sys/torrix-canvas) desktop.